syncfusion-content/blazor-docs/blazor/scheduler/editor-template.md

 > To disable this option of showing popup with all hidden appointments, while clicking on the text indicator, you can do code customization within the `OnPopupOpen` event.

 The same indicator is displayed on all-day row in calendar views such as day, week and work week views alone, when the number of appointment count present in a cell exceeds three.
 Clicking on the text indicator here will not open a popup, but will allow the expand/collapse option for viewing the remaining appointments present in the all-day row.

-The following code example shows how to disable the display of such popups while clicking on the more text indicator.

 ```cshtml
 @using Syncfusion.Blazor.Schedule